purple drifts melt into ease

 As a neuroscientist and artist, I have always been keenly aware of our limitations in the perception of our physical reality.
 Science and math do their best to describe a reality that we observe with our sensory systems, primarily through our eyes, which map our world onto a pair of 2-dimensional surfaces (the retinas), which our brain then translates as a 3-D environment.
 Fully 2/3 of our brain processes visual information in a variety of ways.
 And despite the caricature of science as unbiased observation, scientific exploration – like artistic exploration – is driven by intuition, based on our abilities to perceive and analyze.
 Again, Poincaré, one of the most important mathematicians of the last century, said it best:

-“Pure analysis puts at our disposal a multitude of procedures whose infallibility it guarantees; it opens to us a thousand different ways on which we can embark in all confidence… Who shall tell us which to choose?
+“Pure analysis… opens to us a thousand different ways on which we can embark in all confidence… Who shall tell us which to choose?
 We need a faculty that makes us see the end from afar, and intuition is this faculty.
 It is necessary to the explorer for choosing his route; it is not less so to the one following his trail who wants to know why he chose it.”

-Thus, I continued to make art in parallel with my scientific career until I had my first child, when I realized I could do two jobs but not three.
-Art was relegated to the back-burner indefinitely.
+Enjoying my exploration into these two arenas, I continued to make art in parallel with my scientific career until I had my first child, when I realized I could do two jobs but not three.
+Thus art was relegated to the back-burner indefinitely.